 Tai Chi and yoga could also be helpful to the immune function.
 A study found that 5 months of tai chi/qi gong could influence the immune response to influenza vaccination in older adults.
 They found significant increases in the magnitude and duration of antibody responses of tai chi/qi gong participants.
 A recent systematic review on the effects of yoga concluded that yoga might be beneficial for those suffering from diseases with an inflammatory component.
 This may be a beneficial therapy for prevention.

 Natural medicine therapies and substances can enhance immunity, reduce severity of COVID19 symptoms and reduce duration of illness however, social distancing, and proper hygiene practices are the best way to protect against COVID19 until a vaccine is created.
 This article is meant for education purposes only and this information will continue to change.
 Vitamin deficiency testing, COVID19 antibody testing, gut health testing are all available through Cresencia Felty ND.
 Dr. Felty is a holistic naturopathic doctor that works as a natural medicine consultant to help people of all ages get rid of symptoms and feel better naturally.
 She has worked with several clients with COVID19 who have all recovered.
+Want to enhance your imunity at home?
+Get Dr. Felty's 3 week guide.
 Learn more at www.drfelty.com.
-Email her directly at email@example.com.
+Email her directly at firstname.lastname@example.org.